 You can get the list of qualifying goods and services at a zero rate on the HMRC website.

-Charity organisations are exempted from VAT on the goods that are imported from outside the UK provided they benefit people in need.
+Charity organisations are exempt from VAT on goods that are imported from outside the UK, provided they benefit people in need.
 HMRC defines those as:

 - Basic necessities

-- Equipment and office materials for the needy people
+- Equipment and office materials for needy people

 - Goods that are going to be used or sold at charity events